medialab/ScienceTrotterS_docker/README.md

 # TO DO

--[ ] add SSL conf to API nginx
+- add SSL conf to API nginx
--[ ] add host and port conf in env variables in submodules -[ ] add admin password in configuration
+- ~~add host and port conf in env variables in submodules~~
+- ~~add admin password in configuration~~
--[ ] limit submodules to dpeth = 1
+- limit submodules to depth = 1
--[ ] move composer isntall to Dockerfile
+- move composer isntall to Dockerfile
--[ ] add a database backup volume
+- add a database backup volume
--[ ] add an upload volume
+- add an upload volume